Smendes: Reign length

-Smendes' nominal authority over Upper Egypt is attested by a single inscribed stela found in a quarry at Ed-Dibabiya, opposite Gebelein on the right bank of the Nile, as well as by a separate graffito inscription on an enclosure Wall of the Temple of Monthu at Karnak, the Temple that was originally constructed during the reign of Thutmose III.

-The quarry stela describes how Smendes "while residing in Memphis, heard of danger to the temple of Luxor from flooding, gave orders for repairs (hence the quarry works), and received news of the success of the mission."

-Smendes is assigned a reign of 26 Years by Manetho in his Epitome.
 This figure is supported by the Year 25 date on the Banishment Stela which recounts that the High Priest Menkheperre suppressed a local revolt in Thebes in Year 25 of a king who can only be Smendes because there is no evidence that the High Priests counted their own regnal years even when they assumed royal titles like Pinedjem I did.
 Menkheperre then exiled the leaders of the rebellion to the Western Desert Oases.
 These individuals were pardoned several years later during the reign of Smendes' successor, Amenemnisu.

-Smendes ruled over a divided Egypt and only effectively controlled Lower Egypt during his reign while Middle and Upper Egypt was effectively under the suzerainty of the High Priests of Amun such as Pinedjem I, Masaharta, and Menkheperre.
-His prenomen or throne name Hedjkheperre Setepenre/Setepenamun—which means 'Bright is the Manifestation of Rê, Chosen of Rê/Amun'—became very popular in the following 22nd Dynasty and 23rd Dynasty.
-In all, five kings: Shoshenq I, Shoshenq IV, Takelot I, Takelot II and Harsiese A adopted it for their own use.
+Succession

 On the death of Smendes in 1052 BC, he was succeeded by Neferkare Amenemnisu, who may have been this king's son.

+Burial

+At Tanis(?), the Tomb of Smendes has not been found.

+Funerary goods

-No trace has yet been found of the tomb of Smendes.
-The sole funerary object linked to Smendes is a Canopic jar of his, that once contained his liver, that currently resides in the Metropolitan Museum of Art (acc. no. 47.60).
+Only one funerary object can be linked to Smendes.
+Of unknown provenance, an alabaster Canopic Jar of Nesibanebdjedet (Smendes) inscribed for Qebehsenuef, embodiment and protector of the liver, presumably from Tanis, currently resides in the Metropolitan Museum of Art (acc. no. 47.60).
+Thus, he would have built a tomb in Tanis and later buried there with his liver placed in this canopic jar.
+The lid was missing.
 This may indicate his tomb was looted in antiquity, but this hypothesis is unproven.